 Initial premium rates were developed separately for each class (pre-65 and post-65).
-The rates were calculated by using actual paid claims and exposure data for the period of April 2015 to March 2018 adjusted for catastrophic claims, plus the load for administration and stop loss fees.
-The self-insured Medical and prescription drug data (pre-65 retirees only) were provided by the City of Farmington Hills.
-The Medical data was analyzed for the pre-65 and post-65 participants separately since Medicare is available for the post-65 participants and has a significant impact on the claim experience.
+The rates were calculated by using actual paid claims and exposure data for the period of April 2017 to March 2020 adjusted for catastrophic claims, plus the load for administration and stop loss fees.
+The self-insured Medical and prescription drug data were provided by the City of Farmington Hills.
+For pre-65 retirees both the Medical and the prescription drugs are self-insured.
+For the post-65 retirees the Medical is self-insured and the prescription drug is fully insured.
+The self-insured Medical data was analyzed separately for the pre-65 and post-65 participants since Medicare is available for the post-65 participants and has a significant impact on the claim experience.
 Furthermore, since the prescription drug claims and the medical claims exhibit different trends and claim payment patterns, we analyzed these claims separately as well.